 Explore the most common career paths for User Experience Researcher.
 Thickness and color of lines indicates popularity of movement from one job to the next.
 Visit our career path planner

 Senior User Experience Designer

 User Experience Researcher Job Listings

-Pay by Experience Level for User Experience Researcher
+What is the Pay by Experience Level for User Experience Researchers?

 Pay Difference by Location

 Employees with User Experience Researcher in their job title in San Francisco, California earn an average of 18.8% more than the national average.
 These job titles also find higher than average salaries in Seattle, Washington (18.7% more) and Austin, Texas (7.0% more).
 The lowest salaries can be found in Chicago, Illinois (10.6% less), Philadelphia, Pennsylvania (8.3% less) and Boston, Massachusetts (3.5% less).

 Years of Experience